Simran-2007/Simran-2007/README.md

 ### 🙋‍♀️ About Me

-I'm a 2nd-year **BCA student** at **Dev Samaj College for Women**, and a **University Rank Holder** across multiple semesters.
-I'm IBM certified and currently deep in building a hands-on Machine Learning portfolio — going beyond tutorials to build real, end-to-end projects I can explain in an interview.

 - 🎓 BCA (Bachelor of Computer Applications), 2nd Year
 - 🏆 University Rank Holder — multiple semesters